-The knowledge of one’s double ignorance can only be found through a journey of self-discovery which is why Socrates’ method of questioning is so effective.
-Rather than trying to tell someone they are doubly ignorant, which few would readily admit, Socrates leads his student to that point through focused questioning.
+The knowledge of one’s double ignorance can only be found through a journey of self-discovery.
+This is why Socrates’ method of questioning is so effective.
+Instead of directly telling someone they are doubly ignorant, which few would readily admit, Socrates leads his student to that point through focused questioning.

 Socrates tells us that there are three types of people: the knowing, the ignorant who know that they are ignorant, and the ignorant who think that they are knowing.

 After much dialogue in between, Socrates finally brings home the positive point of the entire dialogue: Know thyself.